-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our PSHE education and computing programmes.
+Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our RSHE education and computing programmes.
 Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- What it is
+- .
+What it is

-- How it is most likely to be encountered
+- .
+How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive
+- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

 - Issues of legality

 - The risk of damage to people's feelings and reputation